Other / mixed grade configuration · Oklahoma City, OK

 What is the racial and ethnic makeup of Mustang Valley Es?

-The largest demographic group at Mustang Valley Es is White at 50.1%.
-The school serves a diverse student body in Oklahoma City, OK.
+The largest demographic group at Mustang Valley Es is White at 50.1% of enrollment, in Oklahoma City, OK.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 67.5/100.

 What is the Resource Investment Index for Mustang Valley Es?

-Mustang Valley Es has a Resource Investment Index of 44/100 (D) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Mustang Valley Es has a Resource Investment Index of 44/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page